-As a scriptwriter, Jeremy Brock gravitates toward strong women and, in his directorial debut, sandwiches “Harry Potter” sidekick Rupert Grint between two mother figures whose respective excesses morally balance each other.
+As a scriptwriter, Jeremy Brock (“Mrs. Brown,” “Charlotte Gray”) gravitates toward strong women and, in his directorial debut, sandwiches “Harry Potter” sidekick Rupert Grint between two mother figures (Julie Walters and Laura Linney, both thesping up a storm) whose respective excesses morally balance each other.
+Pic relies on chemistry that fairly crackles between the principals to successfully deliver its teen hero from familial repression and rescue its pubescent lead from child-star roles.
 Basically conservative yet titillatingly “eccentric” British laffer could succeed in the “Full Monty” import slot.

 Ben (Grint), a willing drudge for mother Laura’s (Linney) indefatigable Christian works, dutifully brings food to elderly shut-ins, patiently performs in the church play or resignedly sits down to dinner with his mother’s latest live-in charity case, a silent, wide-eyed old cross-dresser who just ran over his wife.

 Ben empathizes with his henpecked vicar father (Nicholas Farrell), especially since he suspects his driving lessons with his mother serve as cover for her trysts with the sexy New Age curate (Jim Norton).
 But the shy, poetry-writing 17-year-old has no defense against his mother’s implacable will.